Mickmick21/Bosch-toy-washing-machine-Code/README.md

 # Bosch-toy-washing-machine-Code
-Download Pitches.h, and THE_CODE in your language
+Download Pitches.h,washerfunctions.h and THE_CODE in your language